-The Company's total unrecognized tax benefits as of September 30, 2019 and 2018 were approximately \$4.1 million and \$1.0 million which would reduce the Company's effective tax rate if recognized.
+The Company's total unrecognized tax benefits as of March 31, 2020 and 2019 were approximately \$4.0 million and \$4.3 million.
 Included in the unrecognized tax benefits is a liability for the disputed Romania income tax audit assessment for tax years 2012-2016.
-Depending upon the final resolution of the disputed income tax assessment, the uncertain tax position liability could be higher or lower than the amount recorded at September 30, 2019.
+The Romanian audit for tax years 2017 and 2018 was settled during the quarter ended March 31, 2020.
+Depending upon the final resolution of the Italy audit and disputed Romanian income tax assessment, the uncertain tax position liability could be higher or lower than the amount recorded at March 31, 2020.
 A favorable resolution of an unrecognized tax benefit could be recognized as a reduction in the tax provision and effective rate in the period of resolution.
-An unfavorable settlement of an unrecognized tax benefit could increase the tax provision and effective tax rate, and may require the use of cash in the period of resolution.
-It is not reasonably possible estimate the change in unrecognized tax benefits within 12 months of the reporting date.
+An unfavorable settlement of an unrecognized tax benefit could increase the tax provision and effective tax rate and may require the use of cash in the period of resolution.
+We believe it is reasonably possible that a decrease of up to \$0.3 million in unrecognized tax benefits will be realized within 12 months of the reporting date as a result of a lapse of the statute of limitations and for the anticipated resolution of the Italy tax audit.